MitchellJThomas/soundly/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution 4.0 International License - see the [LICENSE](LICENSE) file for details.

+For more information, visit [Creative Commons BY 4.0](http://creativecommons.org/licenses/by/4.0/).

 ## Acknowledgments